harbur/kubernetic/docs/features/configuration/secrets.md

 Objects of type secret are intended to hold sensitive information, such as passwords, OAuth tokens, and ssh keys

-For more information about Secrets checkout the [Kubernetes User Guide](http://kubernetes.io/docs/user-guide/secrets/).
+For more information about Secrets check out the [Kubernetes User Guide](http://kubernetes.io/docs/user-guide/secrets/).

 In this Tutorial we'll see how to build a dynamic Secret and read the secret as a variable from a Pod.